mcastling/mcastling.github.io/NUItutorials/NUIoverview.md

 ## NUI

 NUI is a cross platform library for creating applications with rich GUI.
-These applications are run on a range of Tizen devices.
-Dali is built on a multi-threaded architecture enabling realistic smooth animations.
+These applications are run on a range of Tizen devices such as TV's.
+NUI is built on a multi-threaded architecture enabling realistic smooth animations.
 In addition a range of optimisation techniques are utilised to obtain low CPU and GPU usage, further increasing graphics performance.

 NUI enables developers to quickly create Rich UI applications with realistic effects and animations such as: